kanedasec/ThreatCoding/README.md

-# ThreatCoding
+#Threat Modelling as Code
-POC using PYTM in a CI pipeline for sast scanning, dast scanning, and generating threat modelling artifacts
+Threat modelling with Threatspec in a CI with github actions